riboviz/riboviz/docs/developer/config.md

 ### 2. Update Python code

 Update `riboviz/params.py`, renaming the parameter and the associated Python constant for the parameter.
-For example, if renaming `old_example` to `new_example`, and `riboviz.params` defines:
+For example, if renaming `old_example` to `new_example`, and `riboviz/params.py` defines:

 ```python
 OLD_EXAMPLE = "old_example"
 """ Example configuration parameter. """
 ```

-then `riboviz.params` would be updated to:
+then `riboviz/params.py` would be updated to:

 ```python
 NEW_EXAMPLE = "new_example"